• Skip to primary navigation

 • Toasted sesame oil – the best sesame oil for this recipe because it is nutty and rich, with a distinctive bold flavor

-• Fish sauce – This gives a punch of umami to anything it touches
+• Fish sauce – this gives a punch of umami to anything it touches

-• Ginger – Zesty, spicy ginger adds a touch of magic
+• Ginger - zesty, spicy ginger adds a touch of magic

-• Tamari, light soy sauce or coconut aminos – Any of these add a rich, savory, salty flavor
+• Tamari, light soy sauce or coconut aminos – any of these add a rich, savory, salty flavor

-• Lemongrass powder (optional) – Powdered lemongrass adds a light citrus, ginger and floral minty flavor
+• Lemongrass powder (optional) – powdered lemongrass adds a light citrus, ginger and floral minty flavor

 • Seaweed flakes – I like wakame flakes or furikake seasoning.
 This adds even more umami and a good dose of extra vitamins and minerals.

-• Chili paste or red chili flakes – This is optional, but I like just a tiny kick.
+• Chili paste or red chili flakes – is optional, but I like just a tiny kick.
 I recommend Sambal Oelek chili paste or sriracha sauce.

-• Cilantro – Just because it tastes so good and the flavor blends so well with the other ingredients.
+• Cilantro – just because it tastes so good and the flavor blends so well with the other ingredients.
 However, if you’re one of those folks who thinks it tastes like soap, feel free to omit it.

-• Green onion – Use the green part only for low-FODMAP
+• Green onion – use the green part only for low-FODMAP

-• Black pepper – It tends to bring the flavors together
+• Black pepper – it tends to bring the flavors together

-• Sesame seeds – These make a nice garnish, but aren’t essential for the recipe.
+• Sesame seeds – these make a nice garnish, but aren’t essential for the recipe.
 You can use white sesame seeds or black sesame seeds.
 See below for other optional add-ins and toppings.

 What is the best tuna for salad?

 The variety to use is entirely up to you.
-There are several available, but my favorite is albacore.
+There are several available, but my favorite for this recipe is albacore.
 You can make an ahi tuna salad if you like (using canned yellowfin is the same as ahi, as they are the same fish).
 However, there are many kinds of tuna that are great for this recipe, including skipjack and tongol.

 I prefer unsalted and packed in water, with no other additives or spices.
 But if salted tuna is all you have, that should work well, too.
 If you’re sensitive to sodium and using a product packed with sea salt, reduce the fish sauce by half, as it’s quite salty.
 I’ve used tuna packed with sea salt and found it was just fine and not too salty for me.
 However, individual tastes vary.
 Try cutting back on the fish sauce and if you feel like it could use more salt, you can always add more.